-RADS 1370 Radiographic Positioning And Osteology (3)
+RADS 1376 Radiographic Positioning And Osteology II (3)

-Prerequisites: Minimum grade of "C" or better in all previous Radiologic Sciences courses and support courses.
-This course is designed to give the student an introduction to the study of basic routine positioning and osteology of various human structures.
+Prerequisite: Minimum grade of "C" or better in all previous Radiologic Sciences courses.
+This course is a continuation of Radiographic Positioning and Osteology I, with emphasis on the positioning and osteology of the thoracic cage, vertebral column, skull, paranasal sinuses, facial bones, and pelvic girdle.
 Laboratory fee.
-(4 Lec., 4 Lab.)
+(2 Lec., 3 Lab.)

-RADS 2170 Routine Special Studies (1)
+RADS 2170 Routine Special Studies (1) (Former course prefix/number RAD 247)